 Yosemite, United States

-This park has some of the best overnight hikes in the country, located in America’s California Sierra Nevada mountains, with majestic peaks like El Capitan and Half Dome and treacherous canyons like Tenaya.
+Yosemite National Park has some of the best overnight hikes in the country, located in America’s California Sierra Nevada mountains, with majestic peaks like El Capitan and Half Dome and treacherous canyons like Tenaya.
 You’ll be camping in tents and preparing your own meals outdoors here, so you’ll want to make sure you have the right gear.
 Be warned – Yosemite backpacking requires experience, and isn’t for beginners, though there are suitable day hikes such as the Mirror Lake Loop (easy) and the Four Mile Trail (strenuous, but beautiful).
 However, the backpacking trails promise gorgeous giant ancient sequoia trees and jaw-dropping views around every switchback to those who make the climb.

 Santa Elena, Costa Rica